Eddie Rosario Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 10 K/9, the third-best in the league.
+- The Reds pitching staff is third in MLB with a collective 10.4 strikeouts per nine innings.

-- The Reds have the 18th-ranked team ERA across all MLB pitching staffs (4.62).
+- The Reds' 4.55 team ERA ranks 16th among all MLB pitching staffs.

-- Reds pitchers combine to surrender the third-fewest home runs in baseball (six total, 0.8 per game).
+- The Reds surrender the sixth-fewest home runs in baseball (seven total, 0.8 per game).

-- Ashcraft (1-0) gets the starting nod for the Reds, his second this season.
+- The Reds will look to Cessa (0-0) in his second start of the season.

-- His most recent appearance came out of the bullpen on Sunday when the righty threw 2/3 innings against the Philadelphia Phillies while allowing hits.
+- The righty last appeared in relief on Monday, when he tossed 2/3 innings against the Atlanta Braves while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.